 Grafton Ponds Outdoor Center.
 Part of the Grafton Inn, Grafton Ponds offers year-round outdoor fun for all ages.
 Visit our Grafton Ponds page for more on this wonderful recreation center.

 Grafton is a living and working rural Vermont town, but it also has a history and sense of cultural pride that it likes to display.
 Down Townshend Road is one of the most wonderful natural history museums, in the Grafton Nature Museum.
 It’s great for all ages and especially delightful for children.

 Across the road, behind the Windham Foundation offices on Townshend Road, a sheep exhibit explains the importance of the sheep industry to Grafton.
-Oh, don’t forget to go into the adjoining barn to pet the lambs.
+Oh, don’t forget to visit the red barn on Townshend Road to pet the sheep.

 Across from the Grafton Village Store on Main Street is the Grafton History Museum.
 It can give you a glimpse of Grafton life when the Civil War was big news.
 It has a wide variety of Grafton memorabilia as well as ever-changing displays.

 The Grafton Forge Blacksmith Shop allows visitors to step back in time to when the blacksmith was one of the most important craftsmen in the community.
 A large collection of antique wrought iron work and tools are on display.
 Tours welcome.
 Special programs offered.
 The shop also has items for purchase including fireplace tools, lighting and more.
 Custom orders are welcome.
 Open daily.
 Located on School Street.
 Learn more.

 Around the corner from the Blacksmith Shop on Pleasant Street is the Vermont Museum of Mining and Minerals (802-875-3562) to experience a beautiful collection of Vermont and other worldy minerals.